giulienw/MindenAirport/README.md

    - If frontend build fails with lockfile errors, the dependencies will be resolved automatically

 6. **Database Connection:**
-   - Ensure network access to `rs03-db-inf-min.ad.fh-bielefeld.de:1521`
+   - Ensure to in HSBI network via Cisco VPN
-   - Verify your Oracle database username and password
-   - Check that the tnsnames.ora configuration is correct